-For terrestrial insects, pitfall traps were used.
-Wide mouth plastic jars (11 cm deep and 7.5 cm in diameter) were permanently buried in the field bunds (at end of cropping season when water dried from the fields, the traps were shifted into the rice field).
-Twenty traps were installed at 10 feet interval in an alternating pattern along the length of field bunds.
-The traps were filled (2-3 cm) at the bottom with 95% ethylene glycol with few drops of detergent or 5% formaldehyde solution to kill and preserve the insects.
+Pitfall traps were used for terrestrial insects.
+Wide-mouth plastic jars (11 cm deep and 7.5 cm in diameter) were permanently buried in the field bunds (at the end of the cropping season, when water dried from the fields, the traps were shifted into the rice field).
+Twenty traps were installed at 10-foot intervals in an alternating pattern along the length of field bunds.
+The traps were filled (2-3 cm) at the bottom with 95% ethylene glycol with a few drops of detergent or 5% formaldehyde solution to kill and preserve the insects.

 For the study of rice thrips, it was difficult to record their presence with other sampling methods.
-Hence, a quadrat sampling method comprising of 5 quadrats was deployed for accurate observation of the pest.
+Hence, a quadrat sampling method comprising 5 quadrats was deployed for accurate observation of the pest.

-All sampling were done at weekly intervals after which the collected specimen were sorted in the laboratory under a sterezoom binocular microscope and then transferred into 70% alcohol until further identification.
+All sampling was done at weekly intervals, after which the collected specimens were sorted in the laboratory under a sterezoom binocular microscope and then transferred into 70% alcohol until further identification.

 3. results and discussion

-During the course of the study, 32 insect pests associated with rice crops were observed, belonging to 28 genera, 16 families and 5 insect orders viz., Hemiptera (8 species), Lepidoptera (12 species), Orthoptera (9 species), Coleoptera (2 species) and Thysanoptera (1 species) were recorded as described in table 1.
+During the study, 32 insect pests associated with rice crops were observed, belonging to 28 genera, 16 families and 5 insect orders:Hemiptera (8 species), Lepidoptera (12 species), Orthoptera (9 species), Coleoptera (2 species) and Thysanoptera (1 species) were recorded as described in table 1.
 These findings align with Nasiruddin and Roy (2012), who documented 35 pest species across four major orders, and Karim and Riazuddin (1999), who listed 52 pest species from rice crops.
-Bambaradeniya et al., (2004) observed 55 rice pest species within a highly diverse rice field ecosystem.
-Similarly, Das (2020) identified seven dominant pest species, including Cnaphalocrocis medinalis and Scirpophaga incertulas, which were also recorded in the present study.
-Edde (2022) confirmed the presence of C. medinalis, N. lugens, and Leptocorisa oratorius, reinforcing their widespread occurrence in rice agroecosystems.
+Bambaradeniya et al. (2004) observed 55 rice pest species within a highly diverse rice field ecosystem.
+Similarly, Das (2020) identified seven dominant pest species, including Cnaphalocrocis medinalis (Guenee, 1854)and Scirpophaga incertulas (Walker, 1863), which were also recorded in the present study.
+Edde (2022) confirmed the presence of C. medinalis, N. lugens, and Leptocorisa oratorius (Fabricius, 1794), reinforcing their widespread occurrence in rice agroecosystems.
 Rath et al. (2020) highlighted that climate change has influenced the population dynamics of several rice pests, including stem borers, plant hoppers, gall midges, leaf folders, cutworms, and swarming caterpillars, many of which were also recorded in the present investigation.
 The recorded pest species in the present investigation also align with Lisha et al. (2020), who documented Scirpophaga incertulas, Cnaphalocrocis medinalis, grasshoppers, green leafhoppers, ear head bugs, and white leafhoppers, many of which were among the dominant pests in the present study.
 Additionally, Meena et al. (2018) recorded Mythimna separata, Cnaphalocrocis medinalis, Melanitis leda ismene, Leptocorisa acuta, Nephotettix virescens, Euscyrtus concinnus, and Gryllotalpa orientalis, which were also observed in the present study, reinforcing the consistency of pest occurrence across different rice-growing regions.
 Siregar et al. (2017) and Rani et al. (2007) also recorded similar pest species with C. medinalis, N. lugens, L. oratorius and S. incertulas as the most dominant.

 Table 1: Diversity of insect pests in lowland rice agroecosystem of Nagaland.